 Some people don’t like being in the “spotlight,” so to speak, which is fine.
 If these more private search marketers are letting their work speak for themselves and are successful without being as visible as other marketers, that’s totally fine.
 If you’re just starting out and would like more visibility, I’d recommend putting a blog together and covering a topic that few others cover, or covering an existing topic with a unique slant.
 Also, participate on other well-known blogs and get your name out there so that you do become more visible.

-One Response to “SEMpdx Searchfest 08 Mini-Interview: Rebecca Kelley (SEOmoz)”
+One thought on “SEMpdx Searchfest 08 Mini-Interview: Rebecca Kelley (SEOmoz)

 Leave a Reply